RemanufacturingLab-StudentTeams/FischerFactory/pi/py/README.md

 }
 ```
 4. On the frontend again, there is a Dash callback called `reset_acknowledge_button` that listens to `relay/f/o/state/ack/response` that will re-enable the button and logs the response message.

+## Frontend

+On the frontend, each page is in its own separate file.
+This file contains both the HTML layout and the callbacks to make it dynamic.
+Because the callbacks are standard Python functions, they can be dynamically generated and this is used as much as possible to maintain DRY codestyle.
+For instance, for the factory station data page, instead of making a callback for each station, the `gen_callback` function is used to generate all six station `display` callbacks by calling it six times.

+The CSS layout is designed to be as similar as possible to the original Node-RED layout.
+This is not per se a requirement.
+It also makes heavy use of the CSS Grid feature, specifically `grid-areas`.